Freedisch/ml-protocol/language_trans/README.md

 # English to Ewe Translation Model

-This repository contains the code and resources for a machine translation model that translates text from English to EWe.
+This repository contains the code and resources for a machine translation model that translates text from English to Ewe.
 The model is built using TensorFlow and employs a sequence-to-sequence (Seq2Seq) architecture with LSTM layers.
-For better performance, you can use a Transformer-based model, but this implementation uses LSTM for simplicity.

 ## Table of Contents